mlstudent12/DMML2022_Omega/README.md

 </details>

 what we should put in the readme file (.md): mention team name, participants, brief description of the project, approach, summary of results table and link to the explainatory video (see below).
+The data, methodology + video